tomshaw/electricgrid/README.md

 Enable by adding the following property filled with the columns names you wish to search.

-> Note: Array values are compared against your columns fields and must be visible.

 ```php
 public array $searchTermColumns = ['title', 'description'];
 ```